 In [27], it was shown that the gravitational potential energy change during the three different types of steps was identical, when a non-deforming regular icosahedron tensegrity structure was assumed and rods were only mass components.
-These assumptions are no longer valid in a realistic robot like we have built, due to the following:
+These assumptions are no longer valid in a realistic robot like we have built due to the following:

-- The robot's geometry is not a regular icosahedron. - Locomotion is obtained from structural deformation. - Rods, actuators, and payload account for a large portion of the robot's total weight.
+- The robot's geometry is not a regular icosahedron. - Locomotion is obtained from structural deformation. - Rods, actuators, and the payload account for a large portion of the robot's total weight.

 For a more realistic analysis, we have tracked the height change of the robot's center of mass during CO-, OC- and OO-steps in the simulation.
 The steps are performed using the actuation policies presented in Figures 6c and 7.
-A detailed discussion of policies in Figure 7 is presented in Section V-A. The result is shown in Figure 8.
+The result is shown in Figure 8.

 Our simulations show that the maximum height difference of the robot's center of mass during an OO-step is larger than with CO- and OC-steps.
 In other words, the robot has to overcome a higher potential energy barrier when performing an OO-step.
-In fact, the OO-step policy requires eight actuators, while the CO- and OC-step policies require only three and one actuator(s), respectively.
+In fact, the OO-step policy requires 8 actuators, while the CO- and OC-step policies require only 3 and 1 actuator(s), respectively.
 As OO-steps turn out to be energy inefficient, only OC-steps are considered for the hardware movement when starting on an open base triangle.
 As a result, the robot's most efficient locomotion is a sequence of alternating CO- and OC-steps.